 In 2016, the Academy and Avalere established the MQii Learning Collaborative.
 This Collaborative brings together leading hospitals and health systems across the U.S. to support acceleration and dissemination of malnutrition best practices for patients.
 Learning Collaborative participants undertake a data-driven, patient-centered, malnutrition quality improvement project at their respective institutions using a best practices Toolkit, and are encouraged to use the malnutrition eCQMs to track and monitor improvement.
 The figure below highlights this dual-pronged approach, whereby healthcare institutions can more rapidly and effectively achieve malnutrition care standards through joint use of these tools.

-In 2017, fifty hospitals across the United States participated in the Learning Collaborative and showed meaningful improvements in the delivery of malnutrition care.
-In 2018, the Learning Collaborative is further expanding to demonstrate the scalability of these activities in a diverse array of healthcare institutions throughout the United States and beyond.
+In 2017, 50 hospitals across the United States participated in the Learning Collaborative and showed meaningful improvements in the delivery of malnutrition care.
+In 2018, the Learning Collaborative expanded to demonstrate the scalability of these activities in a diverse array of healthcare institutions throughout the United States and beyond.
 In addition, the Academy and Avalere are working with Learning Collaborative participants to explore opportunities to better screen for and provide care to malnourished patients and patients at risk of malnutrition as they transition across care settings.
 Should you be interested in learning more about the Learning Collaborative or how you can get involved, please click here.

 "I encourage everyone to take the next right step and begin a Malnutrition Quality Improvement Initiative in your organization… You will not regret going on this journey."